Arkay-1248/Do-Not-Go-Gentle/AEReadme.md

 AVO-AE uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called `Game Root`.
 You don’t need to copy anything at all.

 ### ENB
-AVO-AE is designed for use with an ENB and comes with [iiENB](https://www.nexusmods.com/skyrimspecialedition/mods/30716) & [Ljoss](https://www.nexusmods.com/skyrimspecialedition/mods/30971) availiable for to use alongside an ENB manager.
+AVO-AE is designed for use with an ENB and comes with [Ljoss ReLUX](https://www.nexusmods.com/skyrimspecialedition/mods/63578) availiable for to use alongside an ENB manager.
 If you want to install your own ENB put them into a seperate folder in AVO\tools\Enb Manager\Animonculory Visual Overhaul\Presets.
+You will need to enable the ENB via ENB Manager prior to starting the game.

 #### Using ENB Manager